 Results from columns (1) and (3) confirm the trickle-down effect on relative housing size.
 The positive marginal effect of own housing size on house satisfaction is lower when households experienced a rise in size of other houses at the top of the distribution.
 Columns (2) and (4) show the effect remains negative and significant for below median houses, but houses at the top of the distribution are much more strongly affected by the relative size effect: the negative externality is twice stronger for houses that belong to the tenth decile of the size distribution.
-This may come from a social interaction effect, since bigger houses tend to be built closer to each other, or from a tendency of richer households to be more sensitive to social comparisons.
+This may come from a social interaction effect related to distance, big houses being built on average closer to other big houses, or from a tendency of richer households to compare more.
 One way to distinguish between these two possibilities is to run the fixed effect model described in equation (3).
 If the heterogeneity is due to a social interaction effect, it will persist with the fixed effect estimator.
 If it is explained by heterogeneous sensitivity in social comparisons, it will be absorbed by the household fixed effect.